ivan-ristovic/ivan-ristovic.github.io/_pages/appointments.md

 ## Appointment booking

-Please [book an appointment](https://cloud.ristovic.net/apps/appointments/pub/cABBV788qaQQMyGZ/form) at least 3 days in advance so  that we can schedule an exact time location for the meeting or decide on a conference tool that will be used in case of an online meeting.
+Please [book an appointment](https://cloud.ristovic.net/apps/appointments/pub/cABBV788qaQQMyGZ/form) at least 3 days in advance so  that we can schedule an exact time and location for the meeting or decide on a conference tool that will be used in case of an online meeting.
 Thank you.

 _Note: Please consider that I have limited time during exam periods, especially in the days leading up to exams.
 Make sure to send your appointment requests in a timely manner._